-Child identity theft happens when someone uses the Social Security number of a child to commit fraud.
-Frauds can include applying for government benefits, opening credit accounts, or taking out loans unlawfully.
+Child identity theft happens when someone uses the Social Security number (SSN) of a child to commit fraud.
+Fraud can include applying for government benefits, opening credit accounts, or taking out loans unlawfully.

-Cybercriminals can steal a child’s information from accounts at a kid’s favorite store and even from school databases.
+Cybercriminals can steal a child’s information from accounts at a kid’s favorite store or school databases.
 Therefore, parents must keep their child’s details private, including the Social Security number.
-According to Javelin Strategy & Research study, child identity fraud hit around 1 million U.S. victims in 2017.
+According to the Javelin Strategy & Research study, child identity fraud hit around 1 million U.S. victims in 2017.

 Synthetic Identity Theft

 This type of theft includes creating a fake identity by combining real and fabricated data.
 It is used to take out loans or sign up for credit cards.
 As per the Federal Trade Commission, it is one of the fastest-growing fraud types in the United States and accounts for 20% of all fraud losses.
 Statistics from Equifax show that it costs the U.S. around $8 billion per year.

 This type of fraud can be challenging to detect because it doesn’t rely solely on stealing one person’s identity; instead, it involves the construction of entirely new identities.

 Here’s an example of how synthetic identity fraud works:

 The fraudster begins by inventing a synthetic identity, often using a real Social Security number (SSN) as the foundation.
 They combine this SSN with a fabricated name, birthdate, and address to create a seemingly legitimate identity.
 To build a credit history for the synthetic identity, the fraudster applies for a secured credit card or a small loan using the fabricated identity.
 They may use a small initial deposit to secure the credit card or loan.